-Now that you have all the assessments in all areas of suspected disability, and agree with what they conclude and recommend, it is time to develop the individual education plan.
+Now that you have assessments in all areas of suspected disability, and agree with what they conclude and recommend, it’s time to develop your child’s individual education plan!

-Simply put, the PLAAFP statement gives the reader a clear snapshot of what the child can (strengths) and cannot (weaknesses) do.
+The PLAAFP statement gives the reader a clear snapshot of what the child can (strengths) and can’t (weaknesses) do.
 (A peek ahead – what your child cannot do drives the goals!
-Don’t be afraid of the can’ts.)
+Don’t be afraid of the can’ts.

 - The results of the most recent evaluations;

-- Academic achievement – the child’s performance in reading/language arts, math, science, and history) and;
+- Academic achievement – the child’s performance in reading/language arts, math, science, and history);

 - Functional performance – dressing, eating, going to the bathroom; social skills such as making friends and communicating with others; behavior skills, such as knowing how to behave across a range of settings; and mobility skills, such as walking, getting around, going up and down stairs.